It’s common for customers to walk into their local flooring stores in search for laminate and immediately get directed to something else (it’s vinyl).

 This isn’t what you should do, but you could literally walk into a store and buy all the laminate you need for your 200 square foot basement for roughly $700, a tapping mallet for $8, or save the $8 and use your fists (don’t do that, but it can be that easy), go home, turn on some Netflix and spend the evening installing your new laminate.

 There is laminate that reaches the upper tier of quality and you can have it installed.
 It really depends on you what you need out of the project!

 Let’s have a quick review of some comparisons we made between laminate, hardwood, and vinyl:

 If you are planning on replacing it within 2-3 years,

 If you want the ease of installing something yourself,

 If you’re looking for an inexpensive option for your basement or other property,

 Laminate might be the best choice for you!
-So don’t dismiss laminate just yet, because in your situation it could be exactly what you need.
 To help you decide, go ahead and follow the link throughout this article and call one of our retail branches to have a conversation with one of our experts.